 The Nile River is a living miracle and the giver of life for every soul in Egypt.
 The purpose of this article is to offer every traveler all the facts, information, and details about the effect and history of The Nile River.
 This article was written by a group of very skilled team of tour operators, tour guides, and researchers who know all the information concerning the great Nile River.
 “Egypt is the Gift of the Nile” is an old saying passed spontaneously through the minds of most people all over the world without paying attention or realizing its real meaning or importance.
-There is no natural landmark on the world that can capture the imagination just like the Nile River.
-The Nile River is more than just a river but a gateway to the heavens and a means of communication between a wide variety of nations from Lake Victoria till the Arabian Desert and the Nile delta.
+There is no natural landmark in the world that can capture the imagination just like the Nile River.
+The Nile River is more than just a river but a gateway to the heavens and a means of communication between a wide variety of nations from Lake Victoria to the Arabian Desert and the Nile delta.
 To fully comprehend the meaning of this saying, you have to understand all the information related to the Nile River and in this article, you will learn:-